ucbugg/learn.ucbugg/ucbugg/chapters/character-animation.md

 ![Maya Image](/images/character-animation/goon_010.png)

-But click the “plateau tangents” button, as illustrated above, and your tangents should look something like this:
+But click the "plateau tangents" button, as illustrated above, and your tangents should look something like this:

 ![Maya Image](/images/character-animation/goon_011.png)